-Hardcore Software is a completed non-fiction account of the rise and fall of the PC revolution serialized through this platform, one section at a time, once or twice a week.
+Hardcore Software is a non-fiction, first-person account of the rise and fall of the PC revolution serialized through this platform, one section at a time, once or twice a week.

 That’s me trying to make it sound exciting.
 To many of you working in the technology industry in some form, or makers of products in any industry touched by the personal computer, or just technology enthusiasts, my goal with this work is to take you on a journey from the early-ish days of the modern personal computer before the rise of Windows through the rise and explosion of the internet, and then the emergence of today’s mobile and cloud platforms.
 The story is told from my vantage point but I work hard to be a trusted narrator because so much of what I experienced was working in close collaboration with hundreds and even thousands of other people.

 First and foremost, subscribe so you never miss a chapter or section of the story.
 Chapters are self-contained though the story is told in chronological order just as you would read a non-fiction book.
 You’ll meet many people along the way, many of whom play integral roles to the success of Microsoft from early days through the latter days.

 Second, using this platform offers me the chance to be free of constraints of the printed book, particularly length that require leaving out so much of the context and color that make for interesting stories.
 I share the lessons learned along the way that make for interesting stories and important moments in the evolution of organizations, products, and teams, that lead to strategies and choices later on.
 It is often these seemingly mundane periods of time when Microsoft appeared to be winning, when in fact the seeds of future challenges were being planted.